Bandari01/my_first_AI_Agent/README.md

 ## 🏗️ System Architecture

+### Architecture 1: DLP Agent (Direct LLM Prediction)

+* Directly uses the LLM model to perform predictions on the data.
+* Leverages the model's internal knowledge for prediction tasks.

-### Architecture 1: ReAct Agent (Reasoning + Acting Loop)
+### Architecture 2: ReAct Agent (Reasoning + Acting Loop)

+* Uses LLM to generate machine learning code and automatically fixes errors.
-* Iterative **think → act → observe** process
+* Iterative **think → act → observe** process suitable for exploratory tasks.
-* Suitable for multi-step reasoning and exploratory data analysis tasks

-### Architecture 2: RAG Agent (Retrieval-Augmented Generation)
+### Architecture 3: RAG Agent (Retrieval-Augmented Generation)

-* Retrieves similar competition data and code snippets from the **knowledge_base/**
+* Retrieves similar competition data and code snippets from the **knowledge_base/**.
-* Combines retrieved templates to generate more robust and feature-rich analytical code
+* Uses data retrieval to generate better and more robust analytical code.

+### Architecture 4: Multi-Agent System

+* Uses LLM to first generate a comprehensive plan, then executes it step-by-step.
+* Coordinates execution to complete complex tasks.

 > Users can select the preferred agent type in the frontend; the system will automatically execute the corresponding workflow.